 - Par-baking the crust and finished pizza at 550F contributes to a crisp outer crust and chewy interior.
 At that temperature, the assembled pizza will bake fast.
 So be sure to keep an eye on it.
 Seven to nine minutes should do it!

 - To bake multiple crust and pizza, I use both a pizza stone and the back of a sheet pan.
 Preheating both while preheating the oven will help create a crispy crust.
 Either can be used because they both produce similar results with gluten free pizza dough.

 - A pizza peel makes transferring the shaped pizza dough (with parchment supporting it) to the preheated stone/pan a snap.
-However, if not using a peel, the shaped pizza dough can be slid off the back of another pan and onto the preheated stone/pan.
+However, if not using a peel, the shaped gluten free pizza dough can be slid off the back of another pan and onto the preheated stone/pan.
 Just be careful as the oven is very hot!

 For more recipes using Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and so many other fabulous ingredients head to their website.
 Also, for daily inspiration check out Bob’s Red Mill on Pinterest, Facebook, Instagram and Twitter!

 Crispy on the outside, chewy on the inside, this is my go-to Gluten Free Pizza Crust.
 It's freezer friendly and absolutely delicious! vegan crust | This recipe yields three, 10"-11" pizza crusts with 8 slices for each pizza.
 Final size of pizza will depend on how thin or thick you shape the crust. **Please read the recipe notes above and below for more information about this recipe!

 - 2 3/4 C (500g) Bob's Red Mill Gluten Free 1-to-1 Baking Flour